haiiliin/abqpy/docs/source/user/python/use-scripts/object-model.md

 - **Mdb**

   The statement `from abaqus import *` creates an instance of the Mdb object called mdb.
 Mdb objects are objects that are saved in a model database and can be recovered between Abaqus/CAE sessions.
 Mdb objects include the Model object and the Job object.
-The Model object, in turn, is comprised of Part objects, Section objects, Material objects, Step objects, etc. {numref}`cmd-int-model-model-nls` shows the basic structure of the objects under the Model object.
+The Model object, in turn, is comprised of Part objects, Section objects, Material objects, Step objects, etc. [](#cmd-int-model-model-nls) shows the basic structure of the objects under the Model object.
 For more information, see The Model object model.

   (cmd-int-model-model-nls)=